 When would you review a Health and Safety Risk Assessment?

-It is crucial for employers to realise when they must review a health and risk assessment and where some may rely on an annual review, there are, however, times when risk assessments must be reviewed much sooner.
+It is crucial for employers to realise when they must review a risk assessment and where some may rely on an annual review, there are, however, times when assessments must be reviewed much sooner.

-This article serves as a guide for employers on why and how often they must review their risk assessments.
+This article serves as a guide for employers on why and how often they must review a risk assessment.

-Employers may realise the need for reviewing their risk assessment from time to time, and many employers opt to review their risk assessment once a year when all other safety documentation is reviewed.
+Employers may realise the need for reviewing their assessment from time to time, and many employers opt to their risk assessment review once a year when all other safety documentation is reviewed.

-Employers who do not review their documentation annually may often find themselves in a difficult situation when clients or other entities such as health and safety accreditation schemes, ask them for updated information.
+Employers who do not review their documentation annually may often find themselves in a difficult situation when clients or other entities such as OHS accreditation schemes, ask them for updated information.

 Changes in Legislation

-This ensures that the risk assessment is current and that the organisation and employer remains compliant.
+This ensures that the assessment is current and that the organisation and employer remains compliant.

 Significant changes in the Task